Virtual colonoscopy is a less invasive way to check for cancer of the colon. Virtual colonoscopy also is known as screening CT colonography.

 Virtual colonoscopy is used to check for colon cancer in people who are at least 45 years old.

-Your health care provider may suggest a virtual colonoscopy if you:
+A healthcare professional may suggest a virtual colonoscopy if you:

 You aren't able to have a virtual colonoscopy if you have: